Frequently Asked Questions

 extended-range four-way-red preemption.
 Pushing the switch up

-while the transmission is on will extend the preemption distance
+while the transmission is on will tell the intersection receiver

 the lights to red in all directions when the vehicle reaches

-preemption is on will return the transmitter to normal one-way-green
+while the four-way-red preemption is on will return the transmitter

 What is around-the-corner preemption?